 Organizations create and issue Open Badges for you to earn, enabling you to build up your unique collection and share them across the web.

 Each badge you earn contains data about your skills and the issuing organization within a portable image file.
 This data is viewed when you display and share your badges, helping people find out more about you.

 Organizations issuing Open Badges can provide an online space for you to display and share your badge collections.

-There are also free services available to anyone earning Open Badges to help you collect, curate, and share.
-Whether it's a backpack, passport, or wallet, earners can keep track of all the badges they're earned in one location.
+There are also free services available to anyone earning Open Badges to help you collect, curate, and share in a wallet, so earners can keep track of all the badges they've earned in one location.

 1EdTech tests and certifies platforms and tools for their adherence to open standards.
 Organizations that choose IMS certified tools are enabling a connected ecosystem and better learner experience.